wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

 Installing Wazuh manager
 ------------------------

-1. Install development tools and compilers.
-In Linux this can easily be done using your distribution's package manager:
+1. Install the development tools and compilers.
+In Linux, this can easily be done using your distribution's package manager:

   a) For RPM-based distributions: